ray-project/kuberay/README.md

 |  v0.3.0  |    Y    | v1.19 - v1.24 |

 Make sure your Kubernetes and Kubectl versions are both within the suggested range.
-Once you have connected to a Kubernetes cluster, run the following commands to deploy the KubeRay operator.
+Once you have connected to a Kubernetes cluster, run the following commands to deploy the KubeRay Operator.
 ```
 export KUBERAY_VERSION=v0.3.0
 kubectl create -k "github.com/ray-project/kuberay/ray-operator/config/default?ref=${KUBERAY_VERSION}&timeout=90s"